peroxy/pokemon-catch-guide/README.md

 ## Usage

 Generate a CSV file for your generation by downloading the executable or building from the source.
-It will generate a CSV file named `encounters.csv` in the current directory.
+It will generate a CSV file with the best encounters for each game in the current directory.

 You may use the following arguments: